 When putting the shock back onto the car here is a tip I pulled out of the article in SportZ Magazine.
 You can compress the shock before you put it back on the car, it will slow rebound it self back into position, but it should give you PLENTY of time to get the shock in place on the car.
 I would recommend compressing the shock, get it lined up with the lower mount and the upper mount, then put the bolt (from the stock shock) into the bottom mount of the shock with the Koni included nut on the other side of the mount.
 This will keep the base of the shock in place while you try to get the upper mount installed.

-The upper mount may be a little tricky to line up, if the shock doesn't rebound completely to the top of the fender wheel (to the mounting bolts) you may try raising the rear suspension of the side you are working on with a jack, basically compressing it as though the car where sitting with weight on that corner.
-This will allow getting the shock into the upper mount properly without to much hassle.
+The upper mount may be a little tricky to line up, if the shock doesn’t rebound completely to the top of the fender wheel (to the mounting bolts) you may try raising the rear suspension of the side you are working on with a jack, basically compressing it as though the car where sitting with weight on that corner.
+This will allow getting the shock into the upper mount properly without too much hassle.
 Tighten down the bolts on the top mount, see image 16 above.
-One thing to remember when doing this install, you want the adjustment mechanism of the shock to be easily accessible, so you want it facing out, you should be able to turn it a little when you have the shock back on the car, but it's best to try to have it facing out to begin with..
+One thing to remember when doing this install, you want the adjustment mechanism of the shock to be easily accessible, so you want it facing out, you should be able to turn it a little when you have the shock back on the car, but it’s best to try to have it facing out to begin with.

 Don’t forget to torque down the lower mount as well.
 The article from SportZ Magazine recommends doing this while the car is setting on the ground, for the front and the rear shocks, as tightening the lower mounts at this time help to prevent premature wear on the components.
 That isn’t exactly the easiest thing to do, but I would highly recommend it.
 If you don’t get the lower bolt/nut tightened well you will get a clunking noise from this lower mount. (ask me how I know).